 FORM OF MEMORANDUM OF LEASE

 [TO BE SUPPLIED BY LANDLORD]

+Landlord does not intend to record the Lease.

 EXHIBIT G

-RIGHT OF FIRST OFFER/RIGHT OF FIRST REFUSAL
+RIGHT OF FIRST REFUSAL

-Subject to the terms and conditions set forth in this Exhibit G, Tenant has (a) the ongoing right of first offer (the “ROFO”) to purchase the Building and/or the Land, or any part thereof (the “Property”); and (b) the ongoing right of first refusal (the “ROFR”) to purchase the Property.
-If the Property is part of a Disqualified Portfolio Transaction, then the ROFO and ROFR are not applicable.
+Subject to the terms and conditions set forth in this Exhibit G, Tenant has (a) the ongoing right of first refusal (the “ROFR”) to purchase the Building and the Land (the “Property”).
+If the Property is part of a Disqualified Portfolio Transaction, then the ROFR is not applicable.
 A “Disqualified Portfolio Transaction” means a portfolio or “packaged” sale consisting of three (3) or more properties, and the value of the Property plus any other property leased by a Tenant Affiliate that is also part of such portfolio together constitutes less than fifty percent (50%) of the value of such portfolio or “packaged” sale.
-If the Property is part of a portfolio or “packaged” sale, but such sale is not a Disqualified Portfolio Transaction, Tenant may exercise its ROFO or ROFR on the Property and all other property leased by a Tenant Affiliate only, and not the other properties included in such sale.
+If the Property is part of a portfolio or “packaged” sale, but such sale is not a Disqualified Portfolio Transaction, Tenant may exercise its ROFR on the Property and all other property leased by a Tenant Affiliate only, and not the other properties included in such sale.